Flu Lab Grants and Ventures

 NYC Virus Hunters

-Creates an immersive approach to science education to unlock the potential of the next generation of influenza researchers in New York City.
+Created an immersive approach to science education to unlock the potential of the next generation of influenza researchers in New York City.

 $1,146,303 / July 2022, April 2020